devhliu/dcmCheck/platform/core/src/classes/metadata/README.md

 # Study Metadata Module

-This module defines the API/Data-Model by which OHIF Viewerbase package and possibly distinct viewer implementations can access studies metadata.
+This module defines the API/Data-Model by which DCMCloud Viewerbase package and possibly distinct viewer implementations can access studies metadata.
 This module does not attempt to define any means of _loading_ study metadata from any data end-point but only how the data that has been previously loaded into the